 Initially starting as an “Astencia” or outpost to the San Gabriel mission, Mormons purchased the land from The Lugo brothers and turned it into a stronghold and ultimately into the gateway to southern California.

 Quite a pretty bird, one I had probably seen before, but never really paid attention to.
-These were in the Saline Valley, what I like to call the ‘great white hole.’
-They stand out to me now because someone I talked to said that these birds wandered in during a wet spring and never left; that it was too far to the next body of water that was livable for them, and ultimately, they just began to live here throughout the year.
-I know better now, however, there’s no sense in throwing a good story like that away just because it may not be right.
+These were in the Saline Valley, one of the most remote and difficult-to-access locations in Death Valley National Park.
+These birds stand out to me now because someone I talked to said that these birds wandered in during a wet spring and never left; that it was too far to the next body of water that was livable for them, and ultimately, they just began to live here throughout the year.
+I know better now, however, there is no sense in throwing a good story like that away.

 I’ve heard that Jim McHaney got Charlie Martin to get a man named James to sign over the Desert Queen Mine before Charlie shot and killed him.
 Charlie went on trial for the murder, but got off on self-defense.
 Charlie also was pals with the San Bernardino County Sheriff so that may have helped, and it may have helped Charlie Martin become the Chief of Police in San Bernardino once Charlie decided to settle down.
 However, that had nothing to do with Jim McHaney and his band of rustlers, thieves and killers running the Desert Queen into the ground after spending the investors’ money.
 McHaney ended up using the gold from the mine to counterfeit twenty dollar gold pieces, which after he got caught and sent to prison where he either died there or ended up sweeping streets in Riverside until he did die.
 Whoever did own the mine after McHaney lost it didn’t pay Bill Keys for working it, and Keys took over the claim for back wages.
 There was about four million of today’s dollars total in gold that came out of the mine over the 60-70 years that it was in operation.
 At least that’s what I heard.